The Hertie School's Benjamin Steffen and Robert Czech send greetings from Astana, the second-largest city and capital of Kazakhstan.

 What were we doing there?

-We currently count eight alumni from Central Asia, and the numbers are growing every year.
-To date, there are none from Kazakhstan itself, but we are sure to welcome some from there in the near future.
-We met so many young people interested in fostering good governance, and who are deeply committed to advancing their country’s democratic future.
+Currently, there are eight alumni from Central Asia and the number is growing every year.
+To date, there are none from Kazakhstan itself, but we are sure we will be welcoming some from there in the near future.
+We met so many young people interested in fostering good governance and who are deeply committed to advancing their country's democratic future.

-Many Germans are interested in the region as well, and there were hundreds of German business people, politicians, ministry representatives at the event.
-Among the distinguished guests was German President Frank-Walter Steinmeier, who was there to open the German pavilion, and there were some familiar Hertie School faces as well.
+Similarly, many Germans are interested in the region and there were hundreds of German business people, politicians and ministry representatives at the event.
+Among the distinguished guests was German President Frank-Walter Steinmeier (who was there to open the German pavilion) and there were some familiar Hertie School faces as well.

-In line for the buffet, sampling Kazakh specialties like sausage stuffed with liver, dumplings, and dried horse meat, I found 2009 Hertie School MPP alumna Yvonne Lindenlaub.
+In the line for the buffet, while sampling Kazakh specialties such as sausage stuffed with liver, dumplings and dried horse meat, I found 2009 Hertie School MPP alumna Yvonne Lindenlaub.
 She was in town representing the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, where she helps foster relations with countries in Eastern Europe, Central Asia and South Caucasus, the Middle East and North Africa.

 It was a great event and I took a few snapshots to share with you.